ktmathews89/cg_summer_2018/lesson_9/3_cg_ed_2.md

 ### Continue...

-Hopefully these challenges helped you practice what you learned in the 2nd Javascript Course.. now you are ready to continue on and take the third Javascript Course and learn about Objects.
+Hopefully these challenges helped you practice what you learned in the CodeAcademy Course.. now you are ready to continue on and take the next CodeAcademy lesson and learn about Objects.
 Then we will be back in this project and REALLY be able to make it fancy.

 YEAH!
 ON WARD! (but first git commit!!! make those commits!!)